bermejo4/bermejo4.github.io/projects/Arduino/RaspberryPicoMotorController.md

 ---
 layout: post
-title: Raspberry Pico Motor Controller
+title: Raspberry Pi Pico Motor Controller
 ---
 *****
 This project form part of the section of myself projects that I have in mind.